Open 9:30a-4:00p, Closed Sun + Wed Get Directions

 About Eureka Springs

 At the end the nineteenth century, the city of Eureka Springs, Arkansas, sprang up after the discovery of the Basin Spring.
 The town quickly grew around a seemingly inexhaustible supply of pure, clear, “healing waters.”
 From 1879 until the turn of the 20th century, Eureka Springs was a bustling health spa and the fourth largest city in Arkansas.
 The city has been lovingly referred to as “The City that Water Built”, “Little Switzerland of the Ozarks”, and the “Town Where Misfits Fit", and is often hailed as an authentic Victorian village.
-The town was and still is a unique community that holds fast to its heritage.
-We are proud to say that the entire downtown business district is on the National Register of Historic Places.
+The town was and still is a unique community that holds fast to its heritage, and we are proud to feature a downtown business district listed on the National Register of Historic Places.
 Eureka Springs is still a ‘healing place’ today where people come to feel alive again.

 Museum Staff